-Consultant: ACSA Maintenance

-Construction Start: March 2025

-Completion: July 2025

-Total Budget: \$50,000

-Spent to Date: \$7,014.15
+Consultant: Project Status: Percent Complete: Construction Start: Completion: Total Budget: Spent to Date: ACSA Maintenance Construction 10% March 2025 July 2025 \$50,000 \$7,014.15

 Project Description: This overall project is comprised of several tasks related to improvements needed at the 168 Spotnap Road location.
 Those tasks include installation of a hard deck on the underside of the truss system in the warehouse for improved climate control, resolution of a settlement issue at the main entrance, and installation of a back-up generator for the Maintenance house (171 Spotnap Road).